 - Felt like you should be handling things better than you are?

 Thanks for taking the quiz.
 Now for the scoring.
 Give yourself one point for every "yes" answer.

-If your total number of "yes" answers falls in the range of 2 to 11, that means that … you are handling this crisis much like most people are handling it.
+If your total number of "yes" answers falls in the range of 2 to 10, that means that … you are handling this crisis much like most people are handling it.
 And if you answered “yes” to fewer than 2 of the questions, then...
-I suspect you may be some sort of lab-altered superhuman destined to fight crime.
+I suspect you may be some sort of superhuman destined to fight crime and save the world.
 (Sorry to break it to you in a Psychology Today post.)